 - TSDC: Real-World Data for Planning, Modeling, and Analysis fact sheet

-- TSDC: Data Application Examples
+- TSDC: Data Application Examples webpage

 - Map Matching and Real-World Integrated Sensor Data Warehousing presentation